Interested in a 40-Year Fixed Mortgage?

 In fact, the Qualified Mortgage rule outlawed loan terms longer than 30 years, so 40-year mortgages aren’t even QM-compliant.

 That means you’ll probably need to go with a specialty mortgage lender or portfolio lender if you want one.

 Additionally, a longer amortization period means you’ll build home equity a lot slower, which could prove to be an issue if you need to sell your home or refinance in the future and your loan-to-value ratio is still sky-high.
 This could be the case if you come in with a low down payment.

 Some Benefits to a 40-Year Mortgage

-- And don’t plan on staying in the property for very long
+- Or if you don’t plan on staying in the property for very long

-Tip: You may come across a “40 due in 30” as well, which is essentially a 30-year balloon mortgage that amortizes like it has a 40-year term.
-That keeps monthly payments low, but there is a balance due at 30-year mark.
+That keeps monthly payments low, but the balance due at 30-year mark.
 Again, most of these probably aren’t kept full term, so it might be moot.